-After meeting at London Victoria, we drive to Rochester Castle in Kent, where Henry VIII met his fourth wife, Anne of Cleves, for the first time.
+After meeting at London’s Victoria station, we board our coach and drive to Rochester Castle in Kent, where Henry VIII met his fourth wife, Anne of Cleves, for the first time.
 Rumour has it that he declared that he had been brought a ‘Flanders Mare’ instead of a woman, when he first met his bride.
-We then travel to Allington Castle for lunch, before enjoying a private tour in the home of Sir Thomas Wyatt, who was rumoured to be a lover of Anne Boleyn’s.
-Wyatt was imprisoned in the Tower, but escaped the deaths inflicted upon other men in Anne’s close circle.
-From here, we drive over to Hever Castle - Anne’s childhood home with its truly delightful gardens - where we have our evening meal together and then spend the night.
+We then stop for lunch on the way to Allington Castle, where we enjoy a private tour in the home of Sir Thomas Wyatt, who was rumoured to be a lover of Anne Boleyn’s.
+Wyatt was imprisoned in the Tower, but escaped the deaths inflicted on other men in Anne’s close circle.
+We then drive over to Hever Castle, Anne’s childhood home with its delightful gardens, where we spend the night.

 In the morning, we enjoy a private tour of Hever Castle, Anne Boleyn’s family home, as well as that of her elder sister Mary, who had been Henry’s mistress.
-After lunch, we will head over to the nearby Penshurst Place, one of England’s largest and most palatial stately homes, which was granted to Anne of Cleves following the annulment of her marriage to Henry VIII.
-The house itself was later home to the quintessential Elizabethan poet and courtier, Sir Philip Sidney.
-Our overnight stay will be at the four-star Lensbury Hotel, nestled on the banks of the River Thames at Teddington.
+We then head over to nearby Penshurst Place, one of England’s largest and most palatial stately homes, which was granted to Anne of Cleves following the annulment of her marriage to Henry VIII.
+The house was later home to the quintessential Elizabethan poet and courtier Sir Philip Sidney.

-Travelling through the Thames Valley, we spend the day in the splendid surroundings of Hampton Court, one of Henry VIII’s favourite palaces after he wrestled it from the reluctant grasp of the man who built it: his chief minister, Cardinal Thomas Wolsey.
+Travelling through the Thames Valley, we will spend the day in the splendid surroundings of Hampton Court, one of Henry VIII’s favourite palaces after he wrested it from the reluctant grasp of the man who built it: his chief minister Cardinal Thomas Wolsey.
 Henry spent time there with all of his six wives, with his last five particularly associated with the palace.
-Here, we tour the spectacular Tudor state apartments, including the haunted gallery, which the screaming ghost of Catherine Howard is reputed to haunt.
-We also visit the Chapel Royal, where the King received confirmation of Catherine’s infidelity and where Prince Edward - son of Henry VIII and Jane Seymour - was christened.
-We return to the Lensbury for the night.
+In the palace, we will tour the spectacular Tudor state apartments, including the haunted gallery which the screaming ghost of the doomed Catherine Howard is reputed to haunt.
+We will also visit the chapel royal, where the King received confirmation of Catherine’s infidelity and where Prince Edward - son of Henry VIII and Jane Seymour - was christened.
+We return to Teddington for the night.

-Our morning will be spent at Windsor Castle, the oldest continuously occupied castle in the world.
-Henry VIII is buried there with Jane Seymour, while he also spent time with his other wives in the castle.
-We will then drive to Great Bedwyn in Wiltshire, which was a few miles from the Seymour family home of Wolf Hall.
-The tombs of Jane Seymour’s father, Sir John Seymour, and her brother, can be viewed, as can stained glass from the original Wolf Hall.
-We spend the night near Sudeley in Gloucestershire.
+This morning will be spent at Windsor Castle, the oldest continuously occupied castle in the world, and home of Britain’s Royal family to this day.
+Henry VIII is buried here with Jane Seymour, probably his favourite wife, while he also spent time with his other spouses in the castle.
+We will then drive to Great Bedwyn in Wiltshire, a few miles from the Seymour family home of Wolf Hall.
+The tombs of Jane Seymour’s father, Sir John Seymour, and her brother, another John, can be viewed, as can stained glass from the original Wolf Hall.

-We spend the morning exploring Sudeley Castle, which was the final home of Henry VIII’s sixth wife, Catherine Parr.
+We will spend the morning exploring Sudeley Castle, the final home of Henry VIII’s sixth and last wife, Catherine Parr.
 She died there in September 1548, after the birth of her only child.
-We will then drive to Lincoln, stopping at the Bosworth Battlefield Centre, which witnessed the birth of the Tudor dynasty.
-We will stay in Lincoln for the next two nights.
+We will then drive to Lincoln, stopping at the Bosworth Battlefield Centre, which witnessed the birth of the Tudor dynasty in 1485 after Henry’s father, Henry VII, killed and defeated Richard III here.

-We drive over to Gainsborough Old Hall in the morning, which is the well preserved home of Catherine Parr during her first marriage to Edward Burgh.
+We will drive over to Gainsborough Old Hall in the morning, the well-preserved home of Catherine Parr during her first marriage to Edward Burgh.
 In the afternoon, we visit the ruins of the Bishop’s Palace at Lincoln, where Henry VIII and Catherine Howard stayed in 1541.
-This was one of the places where she secretly met with her lover, Thomas Culpeper.
+This was one of the places where Catherine secretly met with her lover, Thomas Culpeper.
 There will also be time to explore Lincoln Cathedral.

-After driving to London, we end our tour at the Tower of London, where both Anne Boleyn and Catherine Howard were executed.
-We visit the scaffold site, as well as the graves of the two queens in the Chapel of St Peter ad Vincula in the Tower.
-We then return to London Victoria in the afternoon.
+After driving to London, we end our tour at the Tower of London, where both Anne Boleyn and Catherine Howard were detained and executed.
+We will visit the scaffold site, as well as the graves of the two decapitated queens in the Chapel of St Peter ad Vincula in the Tower.
+We will then return to London Victoria in the afternoon to make our farewells.